rishav92002/YOLOv3Object-Detection.github.io/README.md

 Now clone the repository

-Now you need to download YOLOv3 weights file, which you can download from YOLO official website(https://pjreddie.com/darknet/yolo/) you need to copy the weights file in same directory
+Now you need to download YOLOv3 weights file, which you can download from YOLO official website(https://pjreddie.com/darknet/yolo/) and you need to copy the weights file in the same directory

 next, go to yolo_detection_images.py and add the absolute path of the cgf and weight files in the function detectObjects